bfansports/CloudTranscode/README.md

 Cloud Transcode is your own distributed transcoding stack.
 With it you can transcode media files in a distributed way, at scale.

 ## Goal
 The goal of this project is to create an open source, scalable and cheap distributed transcoding platform where users have complete control over performance and cost.

-We start with video transcoding which is the most costly, but the goal is to transcode any media (audio, documents and images).
+We started with video transcoding as it is the most costly, but the goal is to transcode any type media files (audio, documents and images).
 We use FFMpeg for video transcoding.

 Today's commercial solutions for video transcoding are very expensive for large volumes.
-With this solution you can transcode large quantity of videos at the pace you want, thus controling your cost.
+With this solution you can transcode large quantity of files at the pace you want, thus controling your cost.

 ## Benefits
 With Cloud Transcode, you control: scale, speed and cost.
 You can run everything locally if you want, no Cloud instance required.
-You only need an Amazon AWS account and an Internet connection to use the required Amazon services: SWF, SQS and S3.
+Or you can deploy on AWS EC2, Beanstalk or Docker containers.

-It means that you can have a local, hybrid or full cloud setup on Amazon Ec2 instances, it's up to you.
+Your workers only need an Internet connection to use the required Amazon services: SWF, SQS and S3.
+It means that you can have a local, hybrid or full cloud setup.
+It's up to you.

 ## Transcoding supported